coq/ceps/text/069-coq-roadmap.md

 Short-term work on sort polymorphism should make it easier to adapt all tactics and libraries so that `SProp` becomes actually usable.

+For tactics it's mostly a matter of waiting for bugs to be reported so we know what it broken.

 #### Guard condition